Some economic bright spots remain for Singapore despite the overall challenging conditions

 The economic fallout from the pandemic shows how important diversification is, said the MTI report.

-“In the case of the manufacturing sector, even though the pandemic has affected the M&OE (marine & offshore engineering) and aerospace segments disproportionately, segments such as pharmaceuticals, semiconductors and machinery & systems have helped to provide some support to the sector and by extension, the Singapore economy,” it said.
+“In the case of the manufacturing sector, even though the pandemic has affected the M&OE (marine and offshore engineering) and aerospace segments disproportionately, segments such as pharmaceuticals, semiconductors, and machinery and systems have helped to provide some support to the sector and by extension, the Singapore economy,” it said.

 “Nonetheless, downside risks to the growth of the manufacturing sector remain, including the risk of a major resurgence in COVID-19 infections globally which could weaken external demand significantly, and heightened geopolitical tensions.”